Ilisha

-Ilisha is a genus of ray-finned fishes in the family Pristigasteridae.
-The genus contains 16 species.
+Ilisha is a genus of ray-finned fishes in the family Pristigasteridae, containing 16 species.
 It is similar to Pellona but lacks a toothed hypo-maxilla.
 The genus has a worldwide distribution in tropical and subtropical coastal waters and estuaries.
-Some species also enter rivers, and I. amazonica and I. novacula are largely–if not entirely–restricted to tropical rivers.
+Some species also enter rivers, with I. amazonica and I. novacula being largely – if not entirely – restricted to tropical rivers.

 Fisheries

 Two Ilisha species are individually reported in the FAO catch statistics: Ilisha elongata off coasts of China and Korea and Ilisha africana off West African coasts.
 Other species may be reported as simply clupeoids.

 Species

 There are currently 16 recognized species in this genus: